FeiYao-Edinburgh/CS-hardware-software/Python/README.md

 idx=pd.IndexSlice # Great method for MultiIndex DataFrame.
 Not necessary for MultiIndex Series. data.loc[idx[:,1],idx[:,2]]
 ```
+- It becomes extremely easy to calculate data statistics within certain groups with the MultiIndex DataFrame, see example in p.141 in Python Data Science Handbook!
+-

 ### Possible Errata for Python Data Science Handbook
 - p.64, According to Figure 2-4 and Rule 2, the one-dimentioanl array is stretched, or broadcat, across the second -> first dimention in order to match the shape of M.